Supporter

 pops2 said

 It handled just fine, I've tried others and had some issues with different brands not going all the way in seems like some of the cases are a bit to long.
-I wonder why DW never chambered their guns for the 454 casuell?occasion
+I wonder why DW never chambered their guns for the 454 casuell?From the old Dan Wesson website:

 in .454 Casull?